rudyardrichter/hearch/README.md

 and `cabal` will print out the results of all the tests. `runTests.bash` also colorizes the `cabal test` output for 15% more fun.

+#### Crawling

+To run the crawler:

+    $ hearch --crawl n

+where `n` is the number of pages to be crawled.
+Enter a negative number to have Hearch crawl continuously until interrupted.

 #### Searching

+To run searching:

+    $ hearch --search n

+where `n` is the number of results to be displayed per search.
 Searches should be entered in lowercase.

 ## Modules